Learning About the World

 Feeding the Birds

-The children made and helped hang bird feeders around the school's campus.
+The children made and helped hang bird feeders around the school campus.

 Composting and recycling

 Our school has two composting bins; one indoor and one outdoor.
-Our classrooms each have a bucket designated for left over food to go in the composter as well as recycling bins.
-The children are taught to understand the purpose and importance of composting and recycling as well as their benefits to the environment.
+Our classrooms each have a bucket designated for leftover fruits and vegetables to go in the composter as well as recycling bins.
+The children are taught to understand the purpose and importance of composting and recycling, as well as the benefits to the environment.
 We have begun a plastic bag recycling initiative this school year.
 At the end of each month, the bags are taken to the AACO recycling center to be properly disposed of.
 In exchange for turning in their plastic bags, the families receive a SMDS reusable tote.

-The students participate in a hands-on lesson about our new rain garden.
-They are given a demonstration on how it works and why, its positive effects on erosion, and how they can protect the bay from pollutants.
+The students participate in hands-on lessons about our rain garden.
+They are given a demonstration on how it works and why.
+The rain garden its protects our campus from erosion, and helps protect the bay from pollutants.

-Along with our water saving faucets, touchless/ paperless hand dryers, and our energy-saving light system, we also use green seal cleaners in our school.
+Along with our water saving faucets, touchless/paperless hand dryers, and our energy-saving light system, we also use green seal cleaners in our school.
 Our cleaning crew also only uses green seal cleaners.
 We use Seventh Generation cleaning products.
 In our classrooms, we create our own soap mixtures using castile soap and water.
 We also clean with diluted vinegar.
 We use microfiber cloths when we clean in order to cut down on paper waste.
 Our light system automatically dims based on the amount of sunlight in the classrooms and there are student jobs designated to turn lights off when leaving the classrooms.

 earth day celebrations